Samson-Git/Workshop---Reat-Native-with-Expo/Exercises.md

 Many mobile apps need to get some resources from a API.
 In our case, we will use this [API](https://www.coinapi.io).
 You will need to register on this site to get a free API Key.

-When you add a coin, you must use the USD price(`price_usd`) given by the API of the chosen coin to calculate the final price.
+When you add a coin, you must use the USD price(`price_usd`) given by the API (of the chosen coin) to calculate the final price.
 You should take a look at the [doc](https://docs.coinapi.io/#list-all-assets) of the API to see how to get data from it.

-Here is the [fetch](https://docs.expo.io/versions/v37.0.0/react-native/network/) method in react native to get data from a API.
+Here is the [fetch](https://docs.expo.io/versions/v37.0.0/react-native/network/) method in react native to get data from an API.
 The method we will use in this exercise is the `GET` method.

 For example, the API will return a list of object :